A2U8C/DS164_A2M/README.md

             - Complaint Report
             - Attendance Report
         3. Multilingual
-        4. Chatbhot
+        4. Chatbot
         5. Andaman and Nicobar Island
 ### 5. Offilne Mode
 ### 6. (SOS Button) Emergency Assistance

 ## Registration:
-        - The Forest officer has to authenticate by scanning the QR code of Aadhar card so it automatically fetches all the required information.
+- The Forest officer has to authenticate by scanning the QR code of the Aadhar card which will enhance the authentication feature of the app.
+The required information is fetched automatically which reduces the burden of manually entering each and every field.
-        - The status details are to be filled mainly about division, ranges and beats.
+- The other fields such as information regarding division, ranges and beats has to be entered manually.
-        Lastly, the verification request will be sent to their superior.
-Once they accept, the officer is verified.
+- The registration process is completed only after the admin or other higher level officer verify the registration.

 ## 1. Geo-fencing Module
 ![](Images/Geo.PNG)